Church Wedding Songs For A Christian Marriage

-Songs played as the wedding party enter the church and approach the altar are known as the processional songs.
+Songs played as the wedding party enters the church and approaches the altar are known as processional songs.
 Here are processional songs for church weddings.

 Songs are also played during church weddings during:

-Songs during “down-time” like before and after vows, ring exchange and readings.
+- Songs during “down-time” like before and after vows, the ring exchange, and readings.